walkabilly/HKR_6000/assignments/assignment4/stats_assignment_4.Rmd

       - Exercise-efficacy
   - Outocome:
       - Physically active leisure
-- Determine and state which method of regression and provide a rationale and reference
+- Determine and state which method of regression model selection you would choose for the three variables and provide a rationale and reference.
   - Hierarchical
   - Blockwise entry
   - Stepwise forward
   - Stepwise backward
-- Report and discuss the following:
+- Report and discuss the following for the overall model:
     - R2 and Adjusted R2
     - F-ratio (and its corresponding degrees of freedom and level of significance)
-- How well does the Model fit the data?
-Analyze and discuss the following
-    - Residual Statistics
-    - Standardized Residuals
-    - Influential cases
-    - Cook’s distance
 - Determine which variables predicted participation and the strength of the associations.
     - Create a table that reports the regression model
         - Beta values
         - Confidence intervals
-        - Standardized beta value
         - t-values
         - Level of significance
 - Discuss the direction and significance of the relation between the variables.
-- Discuss the strength of the associations in relation to each other.
+- How well does the Model fit the data?
+Analyze and discuss the following
+    - Residual Statistics
+    - Standardized Residuals
+    - Influential cases
+- Report and discuss the Multicollinearity (remember that you have to run the regression model to get these diagnostics)
+- Report on the Homoscedasticity and Independent Errors - Plot ZRESID against ZPRED.